HelmholtzAI-Consultants-Munich/XAI-Tutorials/docs/source/_model_specific_xai/am.rst

 Attention Maps from Self-Attention
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The attention weights are calculated within a single sequence to model the interactions between different elements of that sequence.
+The attention weights can be calculated within a single sequence to model the interactions between different elements of that sequence.
 The process involves queries, keys, and values, all of which are derived from the same input data.
 Here's a step-by-step explanation of how these attention weights are calculated: